phduonq/my-amplify-demo/README.md

 4. First Deploy
    - Click "Save and deploy"
+   - The first deployment might show a test artifacts error - this is expected
-   - This will deploy your backend resources first
+   - Wait for the backend resources to be created

 ### 4. Getting the API Endpoint URL

-After the first deployment completes:
+After the backend resources are created:

 1. Go to AWS Console and navigate to API Gateway